ontolex/frequency-attestation-corpus-information/index.md

 <div class="note">

 [`oa:Annotation`](https://www.w3.org/TR/annotation-vocab/#annotation) explicitly allows _n:m_ relations between elements in OntoLex and elements in the annotated elements.
-It is thus sufficient for every <tt>ontolex:Element</tt> to appear in one [`oa:hasBody`](https://www.w3.org/TR/annotation-vocab/#hasbody) statement in order to produce a full annotation of the corpus.
+It is thus sufficient for every element to appear in one [`oa:hasBody`](https://www.w3.org/TR/annotation-vocab/#hasbody) statement in order to produce a full annotation of the corpus.

 </div>